As an Amazon Associate, this site earns from qualifying purchases.

 - To connect the battery wires, run them through the control box strain relief slot then attach the red and black wires to their corresponding terminals.

 - To connect the power cable, insert it through the strain relief slots.
 Connect the power cable wires to their correct terminal blocks, which will be marked by color.

 - They connect either a solar panel or a transformer to the control board so the battery will maintain its power.

 - Connect the battery by attaching its wires to the battery’s terminals.
 Attach red to positive and black to negative.

 7. Apply Some Finishing Touches

 The last steps are setting up some controls.
 Most of these have to do with the control board.

-For the final steps, you will want to set your gate’s closed position limit, adjust its stall force setting, set the auto-close timing (which will determine how long the gate remains open before it closes.
-This setting is optional.
-If desired, you can turn this setting off.).
+You will want to set your gate’s closed position limit, adjust its stall force setting and set the auto-close timing.
+Which will determine how long the gate remains open before it closes.
+However, this setting is optional, if desired, you can disable this setting.

 You will also want to personalize your transmitter’s settings.
 Follow the steps in the instruction manual to learn how to do this.
 Lastly, your gate opener kit includes(or should include) warning signs.
 Install these on each side of the gate.

-When you decide to install an automatic gate opener, leave the welders and electricians behind, and take on this project, yourself.
-Follow these easy few steps to get your automatic gate opener up and running.
-Taking a few hours out of your day could provide your home or your business with the security that you and your employees need.
+When you decide to install an automatic gate opener, leave the welders and electricians behind and take on this project yourself.
+Follow these easy steps to get your automatic gate opener up and running.
+Taking a few hours out of your day could provide your home or your business with the security that you need.